dwight-foster/BerkshireGPT/README.md

 You can run inference with `BitsAndBytes` quantization on a GPU with only 8GB of memory

 ## Future Work
-The model will be fine-tuned on other financial documents such as the annual letters to shareholders from other companies.
-The model will also be fine-tuned on other financial datasets such as stock prices and financial news articles.

-Once I fine-tune it on other data I will also release benchmark results.
+Benchmark the model

+Create rag and gradio optimized for apple mlx.

 I will also be releasing colab notebooks soon and hopefully the dataset I used.

-Implement the model with Llama Tools such as [this](https://github.com/run-llama/llama_index/tree/main/llama-index-integrations/tools/llama-index-tools-yahoo-finance) one.
 ## Acknowledgements
 I would like to thank the creators of [this](https://github.com/brevdev/notebooks/tree/main) repository for helping me fine-tune the model.

 I would also like to thank the creators of [this](https://github.com/nicknochnack/Llama2RAG/blob/main/llama2%20notebook.ipynb) repository for the RAG code.

-I would also like to thank the creators of the llm I used as a base model found [here](https://huggingface.co/mlabonne/NeuralMarcoro14-7B).
+I would also like to thank the creators of the llm I used as a base model found [here](https://huggingface.co/FinGPT/fingpt-forecaster_dow30_llama2-7b_lora).
 ## Contact
 If you have any questions or would like to collaborate, please feel free to reach out to me at dwightf404@gmail.com